mattschlosser/php-totp/README.md

 The TOTP specification mandates that each generated OTP must be used only once to successfully authenticate.
 That is, once an OTP has been used to successfully authenticate, that OTP may not be used again.
-This is one reason why it's important to keep your time steps relatively short - if it's too long users may be effectively locked out for a short period of time.
+This is one reason why it's important to keep your time steps relatively short - if it's too long users may be effectively locked out for a period of time.

 One way to ensure each OTP is used only once is to record the TOTP counter value after each successful authentication.
 The counter is an incrementing integer value that indicates how many time steps have passed since the reference time for